Loris Zonta: Club career

 On 30 January 2017 he was signed by Pisa on an 18 month-loan.
 On 19 February 2017 he made his professional debut for Pisa as a substitute replacing Federico Angiulli in the 87th minute in the Serie B in a 0-0 home draw against Frosinone.
 His loan spell at Pisa ended at the start of the winter 2017–18 transfer period and Zonta returned to Bassano Virtus on a permanent transfer on 10 January 2018.

+On 9 August 2023, Zonta joined Taranto on loan with an option to buy.